inlets/docs.inlets.dev/docs/index.md

 ### Downloading inlets

-inlets is available for Windows, MacOS (including M1) and Linux (including ARM):
+inlets is available for Windows, MacOS (Apple Silicon) and Linux:

 * [Download a release](https://github.com/inlets/inlets-pro/releases)

 You can also use [the container image from ghcr.io](https://github.com/orgs/inlets/packages/container/package/inlets-pro): `ghcr.io/inlets/inlets-pro:latest`

-### Your first HTTPS tunnel with an automated tunnel server (Intermediate)
+### Your first HTTPS tunnel with an automated tunnel server (recommended)

 Expose one or more HTTPS domains from your local machine.

 * [Tutorial: Expose one or more local HTTP services via HTTPS](https://inlets.dev/blog/2021/08/08/private-tunnel.html)

-### Running a HTTP tunnel server manually (Advanced)
+### Install a HTTP tunnel server manually (advanced)

 If you don't want to use automation tools to create a server for the inlets-pro server, then you can follow this manual guide to generate and install a systemd service instead.

 * [Tutorial: Setting up a HTTP tunnel server manually](/tutorial/manual-http-server/)

-### Tunnelling TCP services
+### Tunnel TCP services

-inlets is not limited to HTTP connections, you can also tunnel TCP protocols like RDP, VNC, SSH, TLS and databases.
+inlets is not limited to exposing HTTP connections, you can also tunnel TCP protocols like RDP, VNC, SSH, TLS (i.e. reverse proxies, or the Kubernetes API server) and databases.

 * [Tutorial: Expose a private SSH server over a TCP tunnel](/tutorial/ssh-tcp-tunnel/)
 * [Tutorial: Tunnel a private Postgresql database](/tutorial/postgresql-tcp-tunnel/)